 In 2014 having never really played jazz before Dom decided to learn the American songbook by memory.
 Dom has put the blues into the framework of jazz music creating a unique style.
 That same year Dom guested at the late night show at Ronnie Scott's and amazed the audience and the fellow musicians on the soprano sax playing Blue Train by "John Coltrane", which was only the second ever jazz jam he'd been to, the first being at the Bristol jazz and Blues Festival.
 He repeated this process several times on soprano and baritone saxophones and various times since causing a sensational reaction with the audience each time.

-In 2015 age 28 after experiencing the somewhat insular and hostile musical environment of Bristol Dom took a huge risk by moving to London whilst acquiring a job at the most famous saxophone store in the world Sax.co.uk, which had many applicants for the opening of the new store.
-Whilst at this job Dom used his in-depth knowledge of the saxophone, including mouthpiece design and sound, to write highly respected reviews for Sax.co.uk and Wessex Music.
+In 2015 age 28 after experiencing the somewhat insular and hostile musical environment of Bristol Dom took a risk by moving to London whilst acquiring a job at the most famous saxophone store in the world Sax.co.uk, which had many applicants for the opening of the new store.
+Whilst at this job Dom used his in-depth knowledge of the saxophone, including mouthpiece design and sound, to write highly respected reviews for Sax.co.uk.

 Since then Dom has created a massive impression on the music scene in London and made his own way by honing his skills and organically playing with many different great players and bands.
-In 2016 Dom played at "Africa on the Square "with his Afro/Latin band "Nelson & Friends" where 30,000 people were captivated by an original tune "Zimu Wangu".
+In 2016 Dom played at "Africa on the Square "with his Afro/Latin band "Nelson & Friends" to an audience of 30,000 people who were captivated by an original tune "Zimu Wangu".

-Dom plays the whole range of saxophones, but has discovered a natural affinity with the extreme registers of the saxophone range; the soprano and baritone sax.
+Dom plays the whole range of saxophones, but has discovered a natural affinity with the extreme registers of the saxophone range; the Soprano and Baritone sax and more recently the Bass Clarinet.
 Dom has a strong blues sound embedded into all his saxophones and sounds like himself.
 However, within the overall blues sound on all his horns he has also created a individual and separate sound to each instrument, which you can relate towards certain players for a rough sound guide.

 Baritone sax: Dom has created a big, rich, dark, bluesy sound reminiscent of the late Hamiet Bluiette with a more modern edge to the tone, however with a smooth clear tone when playing ballads.
 Within a matter of weeks of picking up the baritone sax Dom could play the altissimo register with particular ease and astonished audiences with this ability and his sound.
 Dom has acquired a chromatic range of over 5 octaves on the horn, surprisingly not having started playing the baritone until late 2010!

-Tenor sax: Dom has created a Sound very reminiscent of the 60's Rock'n'Roll and 70's funk/soul players: and whilst playing in a Rock'n'Roll band called "The Second Sons", the son of the legendary late great Bobby Keys (saxophonist) Jesse Keys watched a gig and was reduced to tears of joy as the sound reminded him of his father.
+Tenor sax: Dom has created a Sound very reminiscent of the 60's Rock'n'Roll and 70's funk/soul players: and whilst playing in a Rock'n'Roll band called "The Second Sons", the son of the legendary late great Bobby Keys (saxophonist) Jesse Keys watched a gig and was reduced to tears of joy as the sound reminded him of his father, playing a solo which Bobby Keys himself actually recorded with the band.

-Alto Sax: Dom has created a vintage tone reminiscent of the precise sound of Charlie Parker combined with the bright punchy, modern sound of Gerald Albright.
+Alto Sax: Dom has created a vintage tone reminiscent of the vintage crisp sound of Charlie Parker combined with the bright punchy, modern sound of Gerald Albright.
 Dom uses a Trevor James Signature Custom Raw.

 Soprano sax: Dom has created a beautiful sound reminiscent of Andy Sheppard (a big influence) but with a Celtic edge to the tone and has a four octave range.
 Dom has osmosed the Celtic folk sound onto the soprano by playing gigs with English/Irish folk musician Tim Madden, performing and recording folk/blues originals and standards at local gigs in the Salisbury area..
 Dom has a recognisable and individual style and puts his unique voice down to performing at blues jams and being influenced and listening to blues players such as BB King, Eric Clapton, Rory Gallagher, and of course feeling the blues, rather than trying to copy other jazz saxophonists structured techniques over the years.
 Also by not being able to go down the standard classical to jazz route that is so often the case.
 Dom is also an accomplished guitarist and finds that playing the guitar enhances his saxophone language helping him find out new phrasing patterns and an expanded use of chordal frameworks for improvising over.